talmobi/miru/README.md

                                           If the target file includes inline source maps then the parsed output includes the source map as well.

-  -r, --reload                          Always force a reload when a change event is emitted.
+  -r, --reload                          Always force a page reload when a change event is emitted.
-                                        This disables css link.href quick refreshing.
+                                        This disables css quick refreshing.

   -f, --files <file>                    Watch arbitray files for changes and execute commands.

-  -e, --execute <command>               Execute commands when --files have changed.
+  -e, --execute <command>               Execute commands when any of the --files have changed.

                                         '$evt' and '$file' strings in the <command> parameter are substituted accordingly.